juliettecvl/thesis_repository/README.md

 3. Independent Component Analysis (ICA) to remove eye artifacts for all pipelines.

 ## Overview
 This repository contains all code used for preprocessing and decoding in the context of my thesis.
-It is organized into two main folders:
+It is organized into three main folders:

 1. Preprocessing: Contains scripts for data loading, cleaning, ICA artifact removal, and filtering.

 2. Decoding: Contains decoding pipelines for each neural marker.
 Notebooks are used for P300, alpha, and the hybrid decoding approaches.
 The c-VEP decoding is implemented in a script due to its relatively straightforward setup (with only ICA applied as an additional variation).

+3. ICA: Contains the ICA done for this thesis.
+For every participant it contains a file containing the ICA solution, bad electrodes, rejected components and retained components.
+There are also visualizations of the bad electrodes and rejected components.
+Note that the latter is still a work in progress (as this is part of a project separate from my thesis).

 Additionally, there is a separate notebook dedicated to statistical analysis and visualization of the results presented in the thesis.